How to Start an S Corp in Nebraska

 To officially register your Nebraska LLC, file a Certificate of Organization with the Secretary of State and pay the filing fee.

-The Certificate of Organization must state:
+The Certificate of Organization will ask for the following information:

 - Entity name